 - Provide medical examinations and training when required by OSHA standards.

 - Are your records of work-related injuries and illnesses up to date?

 - Do you know the latest COVID-19 guidelines for providing a safe workplace as well as requirements for reporting a Covid-related illness or death?

 If you answered “No” to any of these questions, you might not be meeting the compliance requirements OSHA sets forth for organizations like yours.

 Here’s the good news: OSHA is committed to helping organizations just like yours with Prevention Programs.
 Most successful Injury and Illness Prevention Programs are based on a common set of key elements.
 These include: management leadership, worker participation, hazard identification, hazard prevention and control, education and training, and program evaluation and improvement.
 OSHA’s Injury and Illness Prevention Programs topics page contains more information including examples of programs and systems that have reduced workplace injuries and illnesses.

 For additional information, their webpage is a perfect place to start.

-If that seems overwhelming then a quick call to Doris Scribner at (573) 819-0706 might be a perfect option for your organization.
+If that seems overwhelming then contact Doris Scribner by filling out the information below.
+It might be a perfect option for your organization.